Aleks Flom | Aug 21, 2020

 What could be better than throwing your own California style wine and cheese party?
 Especially at this time of year - when the cold weather starts rolling in and we begin bracing ourselves for the long retreat indoors - it’s the ideal way to make those summertime vibes stretch out just a little longer.

 Before we get stuck into the details, let’s face facts.
 Nobody could deny that wine and cheese is one of those marriages that was undoubtedly made in gastro-heaven.
-These two components (both perfectly delicious on their own) come together to create something more than the sum of their parts, and offer a fast-track route to flavour perfection.
 In every wine producing country, you’ll find wine and cheese being served and enjoyed with real enthusiasm, but over on the West Coast, they’ve managed to nail this iconic pairing down to a fine art.

 It goes without saying that in order to throw a successful California style wine and cheese party, you’re going to need to get yourself some quality wine glasses.
 When it comes to this particular issue, there are two clear schools of thought.

-That’s why we particularly love stemless glasses when it comes to cheese and wine parties.
+That’s why we particularly love stemless wine glasses when it comes to cheese and wine parties.
 They’re attractive yet unpretentious, totally flexible for all kinds of wine styles, and provide a much more chilled out and contemporary look to your party.
-This is all about experiencing new taste sensations, having fun with your friends, and enjoying some quality food and drink together… so do away with the formality and Old World wine rules, and focus on the flavours first and foremost.

 Surprise, surprise.
 If you’re hosting a wine and cheese party, you’re going to need to get hold of some decent wine.
 Here are our go-to tips for picking out the bottles that will make your gathering one to remember: